Lead Opinion

 In DeJesus, the prosecutor, during the penalty phase, argued to the jury:

 When you think of the death penalty, there are messages to be sent.
-There‘s a message on the street saying, look at that, he got death, you see that, honey, that‘s why you live by the rules, so you don‘t end up like that.
-Because they‘re in these bad neighborhoods....
+There’s a message on the street saying, look at that, he got death, you see that, honey, that’s why you live by the rules, so you don’t end up like that.
+Because they’re in these bad neighborhoods....
 You also send a message in prisons.
 When you peep in that bus and talk and whisper, you can say, death penalty.
-Maybe you‘ve got just
+Maybe you’ve got just*315 one inmate sitting there going, well, he got death, this is serious, I don’t want to end up like that.
+Maybe your penalty you’ll save one guy, to scare him straight.

 The DeJesus per se rule is rooted in the unique role the jury plays in capital cases.
 See DeJesus, at 119.
-The per se rule is intertwined with death penalty sentencing because it is essential to prevent emotional appeals from upsetting a death penalty jury‘s unique task of weighing specific aggravating and mitigating circumstances and the unique consequences of a verdict based on improper considerations.
+The per se rule is intertwined with death penalty sentencing because it is essential to prevent emotional appeals from upsetting a death penalty jury’s unique task of weighing specific aggravating and mitigating circumstances and the unique consequences of a verdict based on improper considerations.
 In non-capital cases, as juries do not weigh aggravating and mitigating circumstances, a per se rule is not necessary.
 In these less emotional cases, evaluation of the allegedly offending statement may be done on a case-by-case basis.
-The Superior Court correctly determined the DeJesus per se rule does not apply to non-capital cases, and we decline appellant‘s invitation to extend DeJesus.3
+The Superior Court correctly determined the DeJesus per se rule does not apply to non-capital eases, and we decline appellant’s invitation to extend DeJesus.

-Here, however, urging the jury “to tell [appellant] he can‘t get away with murder,” id., at 108, is not an improper “send a message” statement.
+Here, however, urging the jury “to tell [appellant] he can’t get away with murder,” id., at 108, is not an improper “send a message” statement.
 Prosecutorial remarks encouraging a jury to “send a message” to the defendant, rather than the community or criminal justice system, do not invite consideration of extraneous matters and are not misconduct.
 Commonwealth v.
-Peterkin, 538 Pa.
-455, 649 A.2d 121, 129 (1994).
-In Peterkin we found no impropriety when the prosecutor merely asked the jury to impose a death sentence as a means of sending a message to the defendant.
-Every verdict sends a message of some sort to the parties, and clearly the message “guilty” is sought by prosecutors as a matter of course.
-DeJesus did not alter Peterkin.
-See DeJesus, at 116 (“The Peterkin issue is not presented in the case sub judice: the prosecutor here did not exhort the jury to send a message to [DeJesus].“).
+Peterkin,

-The portion of the prosecutor‘s remark asking the jury to send a message to Howze is less clear but does not warrant a new trial.
-Notwithstanding appellant‘s assertions, the prosecutor‘s remark asked the jury to send a message to a
+The portion of the prosecutor’s remark asking the jury to send a message to Howze is less clear but does not warrant a new trial.
+Notwithstanding appellant’s assertions, the prosecutor’s remark .asked the jury to send a message to a

 We note, however, that the request here was still unwise at best, and prosecutors would do well to put “send a message” on the taboo list, lest this Court be compelled in the future to send its own message in the form of a rule with more restraints.